srn-ng/my_scraping_project/README.md

 4-Parses the HTML response using BeautifulSoup.

-5-Finds all elements with the CSS class "product-intro__shipcheap" and extracts their text.(To find the CSS class, you should  inspect the element and search for the desired class.
+5-Finds all elements with the CSS class "product-intro__shipcheap" and extracts their text.(To  find the CSS class, you should right-click and select 'Inspect' to open the inspection tool.
+Then, inspect the element and search for the desired class.)

 6-the  prices is writen  to a text file named "output.txt".